dibsonthis/Vortex/README.md

 Vortex is a language designed to explore links and relationships between entities.

-It heavily relies on side effects, and as such it would fall under the Disfunctional Programming paradigm.
+It heavily relies on side effects, and as such it would fall under the Dysfunctional Programming paradigm.

 ## About Vortex